Everything seems to be interconnected these days: computers, mobile phones, cars, even watches and pacemakers. Yet it is only the beginning.

 - The data security business will become larger and more critical than the oil business is today.

-- “Disconnected zones”, that is places where the ubiquitous communication will be mostly suppressed, will become a larger business than today’s travel industry.
+- “Disconnected zones”, that are the places where the ubiquitous communication will be mostly suppressed, will become a larger business than today’s travel industry.

 Will the world of ubiquitous connectivity be a better place?
 It is difficult to predict.
 Two hundred years ago, it often took days or weeks to communicate with each other.
 Today, everyone is just a phone call away.
 We find it difficult to justify going offline and not taking any calls even for a few hours.
 The 24/7 availability has become a norm.
 If someone from the 16th century could visit us, would he like it?